 Short Answer

-Both the model and the market expect the 12th SpaceX Starship launch to occur Before June, with no compelling evidence of mispricing.
+Both the model and the market expect the SpaceX Starship 12th launch to occur before June, with no compelling evidence of mispricing.

 1. Executive Verdict